zcbantero-ui/9berylliumcs3/Q1/BerylliumBicycleANTERO.md

 ---

 ## STEP 6:
-1. I've recently picked up cycling as a hobby, and because I use love to cycle.
+1. I've recently picked up cycling as a hobby, and because I love to cycle.
 2. Ride, because a bicycle is a vehicle and it's used for transportation.
 What use is a bike if you can't ride it.
 3. Repair, because when your bike breaks down, and requires reparation you could repair it yourself.